seamusdemora/PiFormulae/Testing-libgpiod-ver2.1.md

 ### Step 2: Simple 'libgpiod' testing using an LED:

-The circuit used for this part of the test is shown below, and as you can see it is *quite simple*.
-R1 is sized to current limit to something substantially less than 10mA when GPIO24 is HIGH/1 (3V3), but bright enough to see clearly.
+The circuit used for this part of the test is shown below, and as you can see it is *simple*.
+R1 & R2 are sized to current limit to something less than 10mA when the GPIO line is HIGH/1 (3V3), but bright enough to see clearly.

 ![](./pix/gpiod-test2.png)